adityanayak20/school-user-roles/README.md

-Fill the following values before running it on server
+Fill the following values before running it on server inside /config/config.env

 PORT=